diatomicDisaster/neo/README.md

 python neo.py -i myinput.inp -o myoutput.out
 ```

 In addition to the output file, the program creates a ".steps" file.
 This file contains the position and velocity of each body at every time step.
-The first column of each row in the file gives the time step number, the next four columns give the x, y, v_x, v_y values for the first body, and each four columns thereafter represent further bodies.
+The first column of each row in the file gives the time step number, the next four columns give the x, y, v<sub>x</sub>, v<sub>y</sub> values for the first body, and each four columns thereafter represent further bodies.
 The order of the bodies is given at the top of the ".steps" file for reference.

 #### Visualisation
 An ".mp4" animation can also be rendered using [`matplotlib.animation`](https://matplotlib.org/3.1.1/api/animation_api.html) if the input file contains the case `VISUAL`, ended with the usual `END` statement.
 A range of keyword arguments can be given to specify the animation.